jupiterx64/design_patterns/README.md

 # design_patterns
-Few (simple) examples of design patterns
+Some examples of design patterns